ukneutron/ukneutron.github.io/about.md

 In the UK the neutron scattering field has been extensively supported by provision of facilities at the [ISIS Neutron and Muon source](https://www.isis.stfc.ac.uk/Pages/home.aspx) at the Rutherford Appleton Laboratory in Oxfordshire, funded by the Science and Technology Facilities Council ([STFC](https://stfc.ukri.org/)).
-The UK is also major partner in the [Institut Laue-Langevin](https://www.ill.eu/) in Grenoble, France, which offers complementary instruments at a reactor source.
-In addition, the UK is funding and supporting the building of the European Spallation Source ([ESS](https://europeanspallationsource.se/)] in Lund, Sweden, which will be the most powerful spallation source world-wide once it comes online in 2023.
+The UK is also major partner in the [Institut Laue-Langevin (ILL)](https://www.ill.eu/) in Grenoble, France, which offers complementary instruments at a reactor source.
+In addition, the UK is funding and supporting the building of the [European Spallation Source (ESS)](https://europeanspallationsource.se/) in Lund, Sweden, which will be the most powerful spallation source world-wide once it comes online in 2023.

 Due to the engagement in three major facilities, the NSG is representing the interest of